 A plugin from the Automattic team which will help you to clean the comments.
 It is a freemium plugin.
 By using your WordPress.com account, log in to the system.
 Retrieve the API key and activate the plugin in the blog.
 The system will automatically filter the comments and put every spam comment in a dedicated section.

 You could discard all spam comments automatically or held them for review.

 In our blog, we are keeping the spam comments and automatically optimizing the database (including the spam comments) using the WP Rocket plugin.
 Every day!

 For keeping an eye on your website visitors, we recommend you use Google Analytics.
-There are normally two methods are available for the integration.
+There usually are two methods are available for integration.

 - Analytics Plugin.

-Both methods are pretty easy.
-When you use the traditional method, you might want to visit the GA property each time when you need to see the stats.
+Both methods are pretty straightforward.
+When you use the traditional way, you might want to visit the GA property each time when you need to see the stats.
 On the other hand, a plugin like MonsterInsights would make it a lot easy.

 By using MonsterInsights, you can track almost everything in your blog.
 From scroll depth to file download tracking.
 Also, the plugin will help you yo track your forms.
 See our MonsterInsights review for more.